pmcau/AustralianElectorates/README.md

 ## Copyright

-The code in this repos is licensed under MIT.
+The code in this repository is licensed under MIT.

-The content that is dendered is source from the [Australian Electoral Commision (AEC)](https://www.aec.gov.au/).
+The content that is rendered is source from the [Australian Electoral Commision (AEC)](https://www.aec.gov.au/).
 See the [AEC Copyright](https://www.aec.gov.au/footer/Copyright.htm)  for more information on data usage.

 ## Re-Generating the data